The Divorce Lawyer Beaverton Turns To…

 If the parties do not agree, then the Respondent files a Response, and the matter is set for trial.

-If the opposing party does not take any action within thirty days, the filing party can take a default judgment against the nonresponsive party, and ask the court for terms consistent with those terms set out in the Petition.
-There is a ninety day waiting period from the time of service before the court has the jurisdiction by statute to sign a Judgment of Dissolution, although the court can waive the ninety day waiting period if the court determines that there is sufficient emergency circumstances or cause to waive the ninety day waiting period.
+If the opposing party does not take any action within thirty days, the filing party can take a default judgment against the non-responsive party, and ask the court for terms consistent with those terms set out in the Petition.
+There is a ninety-day waiting period from the time of service before the court has the jurisdiction by statute to sign a Judgment of Dissolution.
+The court may waive the ninety-day waiting period if the court determines that there are sufficient emergency circumstances or cause to do so.

 If a Response is filed, the following things occur before trial: you can file a motion with the court to grant exclusive use of the marital residence, temporary support, custody and parenting time.
 These motions can be heard by the court in about four weeks.

-There will also be an exchange of financial information between the parties, called "discovery."
-There is a minimum of financial information which is statutorially required, in addition to other information which the other side might request.
-Gathering the financial information and reviewing the financial information is as simple or complex as your individual finances and assets require.
+There will also be an exchange of financial information between the parties, called “discovery.”
+There is a minimum amount of financial information which is statutorily required, in addition to other information which the other side might request.
+Gathering and reviewing the financial information is as simple or complex as your individual finances and assets require.